-There are certain pieces of mail that no one wants to see in their mailbox, and I’m not just talking about the usual electric bill.
+There are certain pieces of mail that no one wants to see in their mailbox.
+And no, I’m not talking about the usual electric bill.
 Notices of jury duty, legal matters, and one of the most dreaded pieces of certified mail?
 Notice of an IRS audit.
 So, could you be audited this year?

 By the Numbers

-Let’s take a closer look at who the IRS is interested in auditing.
+Let’s take a closer looking closer at who the IRS is interested in auditing.
 In 2016, there were 196 million tax returns filed, and 1.1 million of those were audited (about 0.5%).
 Nearly 71% of those audits were conducted via correspondence, while the remaining audits were conducted in-person by a field agent.
-If a return had zero adjusted gross income reported, there was about a 2.5% chance it was audited.
-Returns reporting adjusted gross income of $1 to $500,000 had less than 1% chance of being audited.
+If a return had zero adjusted gross income reported, there was about a 2.5% chance of an audit.
+Returns reporting adjusted gross income of $1 to $500,000 had less than 1% chance of an audit.
 Nearly 15% of returns reporting adjusted gross income of over $10,000,000 were audited.
-Oddly enough, of the 1.1 million returns that were audited, close to 34,000 resulted in additional refunds totaling more than $6 billion.
+Oddly enough, of the 1.1 million returns audited, close to 34,000 resulted in additional refunds totaling more than $6 billion.

 If you are an affluent taxpayer and/or a taxpayer that typically has complex tax situations and returns, substantial charitable contributions, or hobby losses, it would be a good idea to have all of your detailed documentation in order in case you receive a notice in the mail questioning a deduction.
-Showing proof of your credit if you can, you will most likely have a better chance of the IRS moving on to the next questionable return.
+Showing proof of your credit if you can, will likely give you a better chance of the IRS moving on to another questionable return.
 If you can’t provide those documents, you may want to contact a tax professional after receiving the audit notice.

 There are some steps you can take to minimize your chances of an IRS audit.
-Transposing numbers on your tax return or making errors in your math could potentially lead to you receiving a letter in the mail from the IRS.
+Transposing numbers on your tax return or making mathematical errors could lead to an IRS letter in the mail.
 Before you file your return, go back over your inputs for a double-check.
-This will take a little bit of time (or a lot, depending on the complexity of your situation), but could save you hours of time and frustration that comes along with an audit.
+This will take a little bit of time (or a lot, depending on the complexity of your situation).
+However, it could save you hours of time and frustration that comes along with an audit.

 Most audits, while time-consuming, are relatively painless and straightforward.
 A field agent will rarely show up at your door.
 With most audits, mailing in your supporting documents to the IRS can resolve the issue.
 Make sure you keep detailed, itemized records of any charitable donations you make.
 Don’t under-report or fail to report any income you get.
 If you’re doing any work as an independent contractor, make sure you report all of your income from your 1099-MISC.